7 Tips From TSA to Make the Security Line Smooth and Easy

 Level up your checked luggage, too.

-The trick here is that your lock should be TSA-compatible.
 "If your checked bag triggers an alarm during the security screening process, the bag will need to be opened so that a TSA officer can resolve the alarm," the agency explained in its press release.
 "If there is a TSA-compatible lock, then the TSA officer will use a master key to open the lock to peek inside the suitcase and then re-lock the suitcase afterward."
 If your lock isn't compatible, it'll be cut off and your bag will be left to fend for itself.

 A surefire way to check if your lock is compatible is by looking near the keyhole.
 You should see the letters "TSA" engraved with a code number, which lets the TSA agent know what kind of master key they need to use.